-Dead Celebrities Brought Back To Sell Stuff
+8 Dead Celebrities Brought Back to Life to Sell Stuff

-The trend started in 1991, when Elton John co-starred with Humphrey Bogart, Louis Armstrong and James Cagney in a Diet Coke spot.
-This was the first instance of deceased celebrities being completely re-created digitally, rather than simply splicing existing footage into a film.
+The trend started in 1991, when Elton John co-starred with Humphrey Bogart, Louis Armstrong, and James Cagney in a Diet Coke spot.
+This was the first instance of deceased celebrities being completely recreated digitally, rather than simply splicing existing footage into a film.

 Coors found similar success using John Wayne in a series of spots beginning in 1997.
 The producers cheated a bit in these ads, though; quite often the only part of the Duke that was digitalized was his face, which was then superimposed onto the body of famed John Wayne impersonator Ermal Walden Williamson, who provided all the "action."

-When the first spot (filmed with the blessing of Astaire's widow, Robin) originally aired during Super Bowl XXXI, it was a critical favorite.
-But once the commercials hit the airwaves in regular rotation, hard-core MGM musical fans thought replacing Ginger Rogers with a household appliance was disrespectful, and their revulsion was reflected in the company's quarterly sales report.
+When the first spot—filmed with the blessing of Astaire's widow, Robin—originally aired during Super Bowl XXXI, it was a critical favorite.
+But once the commercials hit the airwaves in regular rotation, hardcore MGM musical fans thought replacing Ginger Rogers with a household appliance was disrespectful, and their revulsion was reflected in the company's quarterly sales report.
 The spots were quietly removed from circulation.